 The accommodations range from stylish youth-oriented hotels to clean and safe youth hostels full of local color, to homestays with families, to outback ranches, to tropical beach resorts, to live-aboard catamarans, and are dependent on the program that you choose.
 Students share rooms only with other students on this program, of the same gender.

-Can I fly to Australia, New Zealand, India, Vietnam or Fiji with other students?
+Can I fly to my study abroad destination with other students?

 Do students ever participate in multiple study abroad programs?